 Speak to a trusted colleague

 If you are feeling anxious, it may be worth explaining this to a colleague you are close to and asking them to support you when you need it.
-For example, if you want to get a coffee, they could go out with you or if you are due to be in a meeting together, you could both prepare in advance.
+For example, if you want to get a coffee, they could go out with you – or even pick one up for you if you are worried about the risk of infection in the coffee shop.
+If you are due to be in a meeting together, you could both prepare in advance.

 It may help to write down the things that make you feel anxious in the workplace – and then consider how you have dealt with these things before to remind yourself that you can do this.
 Think about your inner resources, your positive qualities and the tips or techniques that have helped you before.
 You might like to talk all this through with a friend or family member.

 Plan your route carefully and leave extra time.
 If you are taking public transport, think about the least anxiety-provoking route for you.
 Consider how other people might react and how you may cope with this.
 If possible, you may consider travelling with a colleague, friend or family-member.
 If you’re driving, make sure you have enough petrol, so you don’t need to make an extra stop.

 Try considering what is coming up the next day in advance.
 It may help to think about what you might wear, including whether you’ll need to wear a face covering – and how this may make you feel.
 Plan for the key things coming up that day and rehearse your part in them.
 Consider where you might get coffee or lunch.
 You may find it helpful to look at our advice on improving your conversation skills.
 Planning ahead may give you a sense of control and increase your confidence.
 Find some relaxing things to do the night before to help manage any worry and anxiety.

 You may have financial worries for yourself and your family and worries about the uncertainties of getting another job.
 Being made redundant or being out of work may impact your confidence, especially if you have faced difficulties in getting a job before or feel you may have been discriminated against due to your visible difference.